51Degrees/documentation/src/concepts/metadata/elementproperties.md

 This is not a constant, and depends on how the @flowelement is built (e.g. what @datafile is used).

-# Item Properties
+# Item properties

 This is only relevant where Type is a collection of complex objects.
 It contains a list of the **property** meta-data for the items in the value for this **property**.
 For example, if this meta-data instance represents a list of hardware devices, ItemProperties will contain a list of the meta-data for **properties** available on each hardware device element within that list.

-# Delay Execution
+# Delay execution

 This is only relevant if the type of value is ``JavaScript`` and defaults to false.
 If set to true then the JavaScript in this **property** will not be executed automatically on the